have-no-clue-what-im-doing/IT3038-Scripts/Final_Project/README.md

 `IP Address`\
 `MAC Address`

+You're host machine will also need Google Chrome installed in its default directory.

 For the following functions you will have to add in your own login and machine info:\
 `PowerOnComputer`\